 #6 Disciplinary Practices

-It is important that disciplinary measures implemented by the facility are fully in line with the law and are not excessive.
+The auditor looks for evidence that employees at the facility are free from harassment and mental, physical, and verbal abuse.
+They determine whether disciplinary measures implemented by the facility are fully in line with the law and are not excessive.

 #7 Working Hours

+The auditor checks to see if employees are working regular and overtime hours in accordance with the law and receiving appropriate rest breaks.
 The audit seeks to verify that the employee is also getting an appropriate amount of time off.

 #9 Management System